,h3

 What are limited time offers?

 A limited time offer, often times referred to as an LTO, is defined as a special menu item or items available for a clearly defined period of time.
-This includes seasonal menu items as well has discounts and promotions.
+This includes seasonal menu items as well as discounts and promotions.
+A flash sale is an example of a limited-time offer that creates urgency and drives engagement through steep discounts for a short period.

 Brings in new customers